Index of Monkfish in sauce with peas recipe

 Cut the monkfish tail into slices, wash it well and salt it.

-Dredge the slices in flour and set aside on a tray.
+Lightly coat the slices with flour and set aside.

 Crush the onions and set aside.

-In a large casserole, heat olive oil and lightly brown the monkfish.
-Just turn and turn, just enough to seal it.
-Remove and set aside.
+In a large casserole, heat olive oil and brown the monkfish just turn and turn to seal it.
+Set aside.

-In the same casserole, fry the chopped onion until it is well poached.
+In the same oil, fry the onion until it is well poached.

 Add the white wine and let the alcohol evaporate.

-Pour a glass of water and salt to taste.
+Pour the glass of water and correct the salt.

-Cover the casserole and cook over low heat for 15 minutes, stirring the casserole gently so that the sauce binds well without breaking the fish.
+Cover and simmer for 15 minutes, stirring the pan carefully so that the sauce mixes without breaking the fish.

 .